nextflow-io/patterns/README.md

 	nextflow run split_fasta.nf

-By default the script split the multi FASTA file in chunks containing 10 sequences.
+By default the script split the multi FASTA file in chunks containing 10 sequences, since the query file is very small it will run BLAST just one time.

 Try to execute the same example specifying a lower number of sequences in each chunk.
 For example:

-	nextflow run split_fasta.nf --chunkSize 5
+	nextflow run split_fasta.nf --chunkSize 2

 #### 9. Gather output files (*)